Afternoon Tea dates will be posted at 10 am on the following dates:

 What can be more relaxing than lavender?
 Gather your friends and enjoy this unique tea party infused with lavender colors and flavors, from the salad, to assorted sandwiches, scones, and luscious lavender desserts!
 Immerse yourself in lavender at this special tea party prepared by Sweet Remembrances.

-Saturday, June 15th
+Saturday, June 21st (Filled)

 1:00